Carlos-Descalzi/jobgraphs/README.md

 # jobgraphs
-Kubernetes controller for running jobs specified in a graph definition
+Kubernetes controller for running jobs specified in a directed acyclic graph definition.
+Jobs represent nodes in the graph, when the resource is created, the controller will start running jobs according to the graph definition.
+The field 'jobFailureCondition' in job graph has two possible values, fail or continue, this tells the controller what to do once a job/node fails.
+The field 'graph' declares the graph definition as an array of edges, defined by source and target job names.

 Example jobgraph:
 ```yaml